 People are always asking me the secret of my success.
 I've written a couple articles about this.
-Part 1 includes success traits that power the work you do every day.
+They include success traits that power the work you do every day, and some other insights.

 Or maybe you’re one of the lucky ones and you don’t have a problem with getting to the writing itself.
 Instead, maybe it’s all the administrative tasks that drive you crazy.
 If you’d rather jump in an ice cold lake than send out invoices to editors, then you want to learn how to get those mundane tasks done faster.

 Many administrative and research tasks can be done faster if you know a few tricks.

 And there are ways to maximize what you earn from articles you’ve already written, with only a little extra effort.
-Here are five ways to maximize your time and earn more money by working smarter and more productively.
+Here's an article about five ways to increase productivity, maximize your time and earn more money by working smarter.

 Like with any other business, there are some things that don’t go as planned.
 And, there are a number of things that are completely out of your control.
 So you always want some business strategies for taking care of these situations.

 Travel writing might be full of luxury travel, gourmet meals and romance, but sometimes things don't turn out as planned.
-Here are some things that can - and do - go wrong.
-And some advice for how to handle these sticky situations.
+Things can - and do - go wrong.
+Below is some advice for how to handle these sticky situations.

 As freelance travel writers, we deal with a wide variety of editors and publications over the course of our careers.
 During that time lots of things change - and in today’s environment things seem to be changing all the time.